Book Launch – ‘Give Us Back Our Country’, 13 August 2013:

 Book Launch – ‘Politics and Universal Ethics’, 18 June 2013:

 Leesa Vlahos (Labor) Parliamentary Secretary to the Premier of SA; Stephen Wade (Liberal) Shadow Attorney General and Dennis Hood Parliamentary Leader (Family First) officiated at the Adelaide launch of Shimon Cowen’s book Politics and Universal Ethics.
 Ms Vlahos, Mr Wade and Mr Hood spoke passionately about the importance of values and ethics in the formation of public policy.
 Rabbi Dr Cowen (above, centre, with BKRC Chairman Bob Day and Rabbi Yossi Engel) gave an uplifting address on what motivated him to write on this important subject.
 Published by Connor Court the book is available from the Bert Kelly Research Centre.

 Book Launch – ‘Liberating Aboriginal People from Violence’, 8 May 2013:

 Former Attorney General the Hon Michael Atkinson, Labor MP for the SA State seat of Croydon, launched Dr Stephanie Jarrett’s book Liberating Aboriginal People from Violence.
-Among those in attendance were Party Leaders Steven Marshall (Liberal) and Dennis Hood (Family First).
+Among those in attendance were Tony Piccolo (Labor), Minister for Communities and Social Inclusion (below left) and Party Leaders Steven Marshall (Liberal) and Dennis Hood (Family First).
 Published by Connor Court, the book is an important contribution to this essential debate.

 Strategies for Stress: Make Better Choices – 23 April 2013: